SIF Funding Model: Hybrid Foundation Approach

 Questions?

-You shouldn't—yet.
+“Why should I trust SIF with funding?”
+You shouldn’t—yet.
 Trust working systems (Reveal, Morphogen), transparent process (TIA sessions), and honest communication about current state.
 Funding accelerates proven work.

-That semantic infrastructure isn't actually needed and Timeline A is fine.
-If you believe that, don't fund SIF.
+“What’s the biggest risk?”
+That semantic infrastructure isn’t actually needed and Timeline A is fine.
+If you believe that, don’t fund SIF.

+“Can I contribute technically instead of financially?”
 Yes!
 Systems need contributors, especially expertise in cryptography, type systems, semantic web, and provenance.
+See GitHub.

 Building Timeline B requires resources.
 If you believe semantic infrastructure matters, your support makes this possible.